FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git pull
 ```
-Note that for other branches, you would still have to write 'origin [branch name]' after this command.
+Note that for other branches, you would still have to write 'origin [branch name]' after any push or pull command.